crossplane/crossplane/design/design-doc-external-secret-stores.md

 level.
 Requests for supporting additional external secret stores at API level were [rejected for various reasons].

-Another point is, Kubernetes clusters usually considered as ephemeral resources as opposed to being a **reliable** data store not only for sensitive data but also non-sensitive data like application manifests and this increased popularity of GitOps tools.
+Another point is, Kubernetes clusters often considered as ephemeral resources as opposed to being a **reliable** data store not only for sensitive data but also non-sensitive data like application manifests and this increased popularity of GitOps tools.